 5. Patience is Key: One of the biggest reasons for the popularity of grilled food is its seared taste.
 And, to become a master at searing, you’ll need to use the right level of heat … and resist the temptation to turn food often.
 Your patience will allow for caramelization, which brings out the best flavors and aromas.
 And don’t get flip happy.
 As a general rule, turn food only once.

 6. Let Your Meat Rest: And on the 7th day, the Pro Griller let his steak rest … for five minutes.

 We all know why there’s a Pork Rind Appreciation Day, but can anyone tell us why there’s a Chips and Dip Day?!?
 It just doesn’t sound right!
-Here are eight reasons why pork rinds are better than chips:
+Here are seven reasons why pork rinds are better than chips:

 1. The potato chip was first invented in 1853 while pork rinds go back to the Mayan culture 3114 BC – rinds have had so much more time to perfect the smoky flavors we all love.

 2. Pork rinds have 1/3 less fat than chips.

 3. Pork rinds have fewer carbs – in fact, the almighty rind has 0 carbs.